naman378/Deforestation-Detection/README.md

-# Deforestation-Fire
+# Deforestation-Fire-Detection
-An AICTE Internship Cycle 2
+An AICTE Internship Cycle 2 provided by Edunet.